Stay Safe on Black Friday and Cyber Monday

 But remember that online shopping from public WiFi can be a major mistake.

-When you connect to a WiFi network, your traffic to and from the router is encrypted, but everyone uses the safe password.
+When you connect to a WiFi network, your traffic to and from the router is encrypted, but everyone uses a safe password.
 Anyone with the password can intercept your traffic and, if the site you’re on isn’t using HTTPS, may be able to read and/or modify it.

 If you’re entering personal information while out and about, anyone can read your password, billing information, etc. over your shoulder.
 When doing online shopping, do it on a trusted WiFi network somewhere private, not at the local cafe.